CoderShubham2000/CoderShubham2000/README.md

 ## About Me

-I'm a passionate Sales & Marketing Developer at Callchimp, specializing in identifying new business opportunities, nurturing client relationships, and guiding strategic growth decisions.
+I'm a passionate Product Manager at Callchimp.ai (Dynopii), specializing in identifying new business opportunities, nurturing client relationships, and guiding strategic growth decisions.
 Additionally, I'm the Lead Organizer of Hack4Bengal, where I provide a platform for student talent in technology.

 ## Experience